arduino/ArduinoCore-samd/README.md

 # Arduino Core for SAMD21 and SAMD51 CPU

-This is a bug in the SAMD51 silicon:
+## Known Issues:
+* gcc optimizations must be off for sketches to work consistently.
+We are working to track this down.
+* board must be in bootloader mode to upload sketches.
+This is related to the above issue and hopefully will be fixed soon.
-- AREF must be tied to 3.3V for dac to work
+* AREF must be tied to 3.3V for dac to work.
+This is a bug in the SAMD51 silicon.

 This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 and SAMD51 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).